NR-NJN/VisualAlgorithmizer/README.md

 This website was created as a quick refresher and revision system for my NYU Algorithms course.
 As I progress I will be adding more and more features/structures with higher levels of functionality to the wesbite<br>
 You can find the website here : https://visualalgorithmizer.vercel.app/

+**Open this on a desktop, as the graph-links tend to break on mobile**

 Below are a few operations that have been incorporated into the website.
 The static screenshot does not capture the animations, but this should be enough to show off some basic features
 ## Array Operations